DTT2411/CI-Portfolio-Project-1/README.md

 #### HTML
 1. Homepage: No errors.
 2. Booking page:
-    - A stray `/form` tag which had been missed, resolved by deleting the relevant line.
+    - *Stray end tag*: A stray `/form` tag which had been missed, resolved by deleting the relevant line.
-    - Duplicate name and ID of the phone number input field due to me copying but not amending, resolved by changing both to `phone`.
+    - *Duplicate ID*: Duplicate name and ID of the phone number input field due to me copying but not amending, resolved by changing both to `phone`.
 3. Hiring page:
-    - Same issue as booking page with the stray `/form` tag and duplicate name/ID of name and phone number inputs, resolved in the same way as above.
+    - *Stray end tag*: Same issue as booking page with the stray `/form` tag and duplicate name/ID of name and phone number inputs, resolved in the same way as above.
-    - Duplicate name and ID of date fields - resolved by splitting into `arrival-date` and `departure-date` respectively.
+    - *Duplicate ID*: Duplicate name and ID of date fields - resolved by splitting into `arrival-date` and `departure-date` respectively.
-    - First child option element of a select element should have an empty value as default, but I had set mine as `value="None"`.
+    - *"The first child `option` element of a `select` element with a `required` attribute, and without a size attribute whose value is greater than `1`, must have either an empty `value` attribute or must have no text content."*: This was caused because, prior to testing, the first value was defined as `value="None"`, rather than empty.
 Resolved by amending to `value=""`.
+    - *"The value of the for attribute of the label element must be the ID of a non-hidden form control"*: This error was thrown up for the teaching preferences checkbox list because a label was being applied to a `div` via the `for` attribute - this only works on `input` elements, not divs.
+This was resolved by changing the label to a simple `p` element, and adding the `form-label` class to ensure it kept the same styling as other labels in the form.
 4. Success page: No errors.
 5. Testimonials page:
-    - Missing end tag for the main div element, resolved by adding a `/div` closing tag before the closing section tag.
+    - *"Unclosed element `div`"*: Missing end tag for the main div element, resolved by adding a `/div` closing tag before the closing section tag.

 #### CSS
 No bugs reported.